-- Do not visit badly run zoos and animal parks.
+- Do your research before you visit a zoo: Avoid zoos with poor keeping conditions, wild animal interactions or uncontrolled breeding.
+Do not visit badly run zoos and animal parks.

-- Consider how animals experience the zoo.
-While for you it is just a day visit, for them, it is a lifetime.
+- Consider how animals experience the zoo: For you it is a day visit, for them it is a lifetime.

-- Complain about inadequate keeping conditions directly to the zoo management and the responsible (local) authorities.
+- Report: Complain about inadequate keeping conditions directly to the zoo management and the responsible (local) authorities

 - Choose responsible animal-friendly alternatives to wildlife tourism, such as admiring animals in the wild, visiting ethical wildlife sanctuaries that do not exploit animals, or watch them on television.